This post was updated on February 2, 2017.

 Who needs to get a key?

-For most casual use, you won’t need an API key at all – you only need to get one if you expect to access E-utilities at a rate of more than 3 requests per second from a single computer (IP address).
-Even for higher rates of usage, you won’t need a key before May 1, 2018, and keys are already available now.
-After May 1, 2018, any computer (IP address) that submits more than 3 E-utility requests per second will receive an error message.
+For most casual use, you won’t need an API key at all – you only need to get one if you expect to access E-utilities at a rate of more than three requests per second from a single computer (IP address).
+Even for higher rates of usage, you won’t need a key before May 1, 2018.
+After May 1, 2018, any computer (IP address) that submits more than three E-utility requests per second will receive an error message.
 This limit applies to any combination of requests to EInfo, ESearch, ESummary, EFetch, ELink, EPost, ESpell, and EGquery.
+Just to be clear, this rate applies only to when we receive the request, not to how long the request executes.
+You can have more than three concurrent requests running as long as you don’t initiate more than three requests in any one-second window.
+Even though you won’t need a key before May 1, keys are already available.
+You can get one now and begin using it right away.

 How do I get a key?